California seeks gender neutral displays in large stores

 The bill would only apply to department stores with 500 or more employees, so most small businesses would be exempt.
 It also wouldn’t apply to clothes, just toys and “childcare items,” which include hygiene and teething products.

-The state Senate passed the bill on Wednesday, sending it back to the Assembly for a procedural vote before it heads to Gov. Gavin Newsom’s desk.
+The state Senate passed the bill Wednesday, sending it back to the Assembly for a procedural vote before it heads to Gov. Gavin Newsom’s desk.
 If it becomes law, California would become the first state to require these sections in stores, according to the office of Assemblyman Evan Low, the bill’s author.

 This is at least the third time California lawmakers have tried to pass this bill, with previous versions failing to pass in 2019 and 2020.
 Low, a Democrat from Campbell, said the measure was inspired by a 10-year-old girl named Britten whose mother works in his legislative office.